Black text = links to be completed soon!

 50% of the registration fee if you cancel in writing Mar 15 or later, and only if you have a really good excuse!

 Program - The conference program is structured along four tracks.
 Participants may stick to one track, or pick and choose among the tracks.
 We appreciate an indication of your track preference.
-The preliminary program for Sunday, Monday and Tuesday is now on our web site.
+The almost final program for Sunday, Monday and Tuesday is now on our web site.

 Plenary Sessions - We're thrilled to welcome back Rabbi Jack Riemer, one of our best conference presenters, after a much too long 11 year hiatus.
 Rabbi Riemer's books Wresting with the Angel, Jewish Reflections on Death, and So That Your Values Live On, are the foundation of every good Chevra Kadisha library.
 Watch for more details as other plenary speakers are lined up.